Discover the world of a milonga, where social dancers meet to dance tango

 “Is there something I should know about that place?”
 I asked.

-“Milonga is the place where you realize why you take tango classes,” he smiled.
+“Milonga is the place where you realize why you are learning tango,” he smiled.
 “Other than that, you’ll find well-dressed people, having a good time.”
 I looked at my clothes.
 I didn’t qualify as a well-dressed kind of guy.

 “No worries, I have an extra shirt in the back,” Spiros said, reading my mind.
 Problem solved, I thought.
 And then it hit me.
 “Will I have to dance?”
 I panicked.
 My voice probably came out all squeaky, since Spiros started laughing.